xcthulhu/tendermint_install/README.md

-This is the program we run to install tendermint and dependencies onto an empty 14.04 Ubuntu Linux.
+You first need to install git:

-you first need to install git:
+> sudo apt-get install git

-sudo apt-get install git
+Then run the script:

-./tendermint_install.sh
+> ./tendermint.sh